Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Introduction

-Next we check the (modified) K-stability of the central fibre $\mathcal X_0$ of $\mathcal F_0$.
-At least for the two K-unstable Fano $SO_4(\mathbb C)$-compactifications, the corresponding central fibres $\mathcal X_0$ are indeed (modified) K-stable.
+Theorem \ref{main-thm-1} will be proved in Section 5.2.
+Next we check the (modified) K-(poly)stability of the central fibre $\mathcal X_0$ of $\mathcal F_0$.
+At least for the two K-unstable Fano $SO_4(\mathbb C)$-compactifications, the corresponding central fibres $\mathcal X_0$ are indeed (modified) K-polystable.
 This suggests that the ``polystable degeneration" will be trivial and $\mathcal X_0$ is actually the limit $M_\infty$ of \eqref{kahler-Ricci-flow} on these two examples.
-Namely, \begin{theo} Let $M$ be one of the two Fano $SO_4(\mathbb C)$-compactifications.
-Then the semistable limit of $M$ coincides with the limit of \eqref{kahler-Ricci-flow}. \end{theo}
+Namely, \begin{theo} Let $M$ be a smooth K-unstable Fano $SO_4(\mathbb C)$-compactification.
+Then the semistable limit of $M$ coincides with the limiting space of \eqref{kahler-Ricci-flow}. \end{theo} We will give the limits in Section 6 in terms of the combinatorial data.
+Moreover, we will see that the limit of \eqref{kahler-Ricci-flow} on a group compactification is always spherical, although possibly may not be a group compactification.
+This suggests that the class of spherical varieties forms a ``closed" class when considering the moduli problem, while the class of group compactifications usually does not.

-The paper is organized as follows: in Section 2 we recall $\mathbb R$-test configuration, H-invariant as well as theory of spherical varieties.
+The paper is organized as follows: in Section 2 we recall $\mathbb R$-test configurations, H-invariant as well as theory of spherical varieties.
 In Section 3 we overview the usual $G\times G$-equivariant normal $\mathbb Z$-test configurations of a $G$-compactification.
 In particular we study the structure of the corresponding central fibres.
-In Section 4 we study the $G\times G$-equivariant normal $\mathbb R$-test configurations and prove a classification theorem (Theorem \ref{G-classify}) by a purely algebraic argument.
-In particular we classify the $G\times G$-equivariant normal $\mathbb R$-test configurations admitting irreducible central fiber (see Corollary \ref{R-TC-Lambda}).
-In Section 5 we prove Theorem \ref{main-thm-1}.
-In view of Theorem \ref{G-classify}, we express the H-invariant of an arbitrary $G\times G$-equivariant normal $\mathbb R$-test configuration via the combinatory data (see Proposition \ref{prop-5+}).
-We further prove that the minimizer of H-invariant among such $G\times G$-equivariant normal $\mathbb R$-test configurations has (modified) K-semistable central fibre (see Proposition \ref{m-semi-stab}).
-In Section 6 we apply Propositions \ref{prop-5+} and \ref{m-semi-stab} to K-unstable Fano $SO_4(\mathbb C)$-compactifications and compute the limit spaces.
+In Section 4 we classify the $G\times G$-equivariant normal $\mathbb R$-test configurations by a purely algebraic argument.
+In particular we classify those with reduced central fibre.
+In Section 5 we estimate the H-invariant of $G\times G$-equivariant normal $\mathbb R$-test configurations via the combinatorial data (see Theorem \ref{H-f-reduction}).
+Then we find the minimizer of H-invariant and prove Theorem \ref{main-thm-1}.
+Finally we test the K-stability of the central fibre (see Proposition \ref{m-semi-stab}).
+In Section 6 we apply the above results to smooth K-unstable Fano $SO_4(\mathbb C)$-compactifications and prove Theorem \ref{SO-4-exa}.